The Regulateur in Groningen is completed

 The Regulateur is the sixth residential building in the renovated Grunobuurt area.
-The stepped apartment block ranges from three to seven storeys and has a beautifully rhythmic façade.
-The façade openings repeat around the block with accents at the corners supplied by the loggias, and both light and views increase the higher you go in the building.
-This is reflected in the façade pattern, which features windows that are wider at the bottom and become progressively narrower towards the top.
+The stepped apartment block ranges from three to seven storeys and has a beautifully rhythmic facade.
+The facade openings repeat around the block with accents at the corners supplied by the loggias, and both light and views increase the higher you go in the building.
+This is reflected in the facade pattern, which features windows that are wider at the bottom and become progressively narrower towards the top.

 Community around a green courtyard

 Parking has been solved centrally in the neighbourhood with a parking garage, which meant that the courtyard could become a garden.
 By positioning the outdoor spaces of all the housing types on this inner side, people live around the garden and everyone is focused on it.
 Besides the greenery in the garden, vegetation will also grow up along the façades on the inner sides of the building.
 In this peaceful green oasis, it will be easy and enjoyable to chat with the neighbours.

 The generous entrances give direct access to the courtyard garden as well as to the communal bicycle storage facility.
 On the extra-high ground floor, as well as living spaces there is room for two social and commercial spaces that will enhance the neighbourhood.
 The building has a sedum roof combined with solar panels.

 Part of the urban regeneration

 In addition to the Regulateur, De Zwarte Hond previously also designed the Typhoon and Tractie residential blocks in the Grunobuurt.
 We are also responsible for the new urban development plan in which we – in close consultation with residents – take the much-appreciated quality of ‘unity in diversity’ as a starting point.